 Encryption for data in transit: Data is vulnerable to interception as it travels across the internet.
 Encrypting data before it is sent over the internet will ensure that even if it is intercepted, the interceptor will not be able to use it unless they have a way to turn it back into plain text.

 Encryption methods for data in transit include encrypting emails using encryption software, using a VPN to connect to the internet, or protecting websites and connections with HTTPS and TLS.

-Encryption for data at rest: Data saved or achieved on the network is vulnerable to attacks once an attacker is within the network.
+Encryption for data at rest: Data saved or archived on the network is vulnerable to attacks once an attacker is within the network.
 Encrypting data at rest ensures that it can be left sitting there quietly secure in the knowledge that if all other protections fail, an attacker who steals it will be unable to sell it as it is unreadable without the key.

 Data at rest is usually encrypted using file-level encryption which locks down individual files, or whole-disk encryption which protects the entire hard drive of a laptop.

 Encryption for data in use: Data is in use when it is accessed or consumed by a user or application.
 Data in use is the most vulnerable form of data as it is stored in clear text in the memory for the duration of its usage.